paco1103/easy-clone/README.md

 # Easy Clone

-`easy_clone.sh` is a simple script that lets you clone multiple files with a single command
+`easy_clone.sh` is a simple script that lets you clone multiple files with folder structure in a single command

 ## Prerequisites